 There are massive problems at the Federal level.
-The paper generated in your offices through the least personnel is assigned to reviewing reports, records, and plans.
+The paper generated in your offices through the batter is, it is flows back to the U.S. Office of Education where personnel cassigned to reviewing reports, records, and plans.
 This checking and rechecking accomplishes little.
-Papers are shuffled from desk to desk, from room to room.
+Papers are shuffled from desk to desk, from room

-Elimination of some of this monumental paper work would help solve the paper shortage if we recycled the many forms and duplicates that must be completed by school administrators.

-Serbops st is time to allow
+Elimination of some of this monumental paper work would help solve the paper shortage if we recycled the many forms and duplicates that must be completed by school administrators .
+Perhaps and duplicates for the time to allow the some of the energy and the source of the energy and the second of the source of the energy of the source of the source of the source of the energy of the source of

-K some of the energy to be rechanneled to be paper work to be rechanneled into the education of children grant to the States for all public school purposes.
-The might weaken the emphasis on certain national priorities.
-I refer to help for disadvanateged children, for handicapped children, for vocational-technical education.

-My point is that we must move away from the present bureaucratic structure of having thirty to thirty-five separate Federal grants for elementary and secondary education.
+I do not want to give an impression that there should be a single grant to the States for all public school purposes.
+The might weaken the methanism on certain national priorities.
+I refer to help for disadvanateged children, for handicapped children, for vocational-technical education .
+My point is that we must move away from the present bureaucratic structure of having thirty to thirty-five separate Federal grants for elementary and secondary education .

-There is no reason, for example, having separate Federal grants for textbooks and library materials, instructional materials, instructional equipment, testing and guidance services.
-These could easily be combined into a single grant to be spent for the same purposes, but in amounts related to actual needs which vary.
-The existing structure dues mut allow that flexibility.
+There is no reason, for example, have separate Federal grants for textbooks and library materials, instructional materials, instructional equipment, testing and guidance services.
+These could easily by combined into a single grant to be spent for the same purposes, but in amounts related to actual needs, which vary.
+The existing structure whe mit allow that flexibility. responsibility to examine Federal aid in terms of national priorities.